AtrCheema/AI4Water/README.md

     python setup.py install

-The latest code however (possibly with less bugs and more features) can be insalled from `dev` branch instead
+The latest code however (possibly with fewer bugs and more features) can be installed from `dev` branch instead

     python -m pip install git+https://github.com/AtrCheema/AI4Water.git@dev